mietek/halcyon-website/pages/examples/index.md

 - GHC and sandbox layers, as [extra layers](/guide/#extra-layers)
 - static website content, as [extra data files](/guide/#extra-data-files)

-**Note:**  Deploying this example may take longer than expected, because including GHC for use at run-time balloons the install directory to just over 1GB.
+**Note:**  Deploying this example may take longer than expected, because including GHC for use at run-time balloons the install directory to just under 1GB.

 Try Idris